pedromartinho/drover-api/README.md

 ### Deployment

-I've taken the liberty to deploy my solution on heroku in order to make it easier to test since you do not have to follow the set up process
+I've taken the liberty to deploy my solution on heroku in order to make it easier to test since you do not have to follow the setup process.

 ## Final notes

 Really enjoy doing this challenge!
 Hope you consider my solution appropriate.
 If there is any problem in the test process our there's any doubt I can clarify, just let me know.
 Hope to be part of the team soon.
-Looking foward for the next meeting.
+Looking forward for the next meeting.